Chart Color Schemes

 Renown Park shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's educational profile is notable regionally, with university qualification rates at 33.7% of residents aged 15+, exceeding the South Australian (SA) average of 25.7% and the SA3 area average of 28.8%.
-Bachelor degrees are most prevalent at 22.9%, followed by postgraduate qualifications at 9.3% and graduate diplomas at 1.5%.
-Trade and technical skills are prominent, with 25.6% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.7% and certificates at 16.9%.
+The area's educational profile is notable regionally, with university qualification rates at 33.7% of residents aged 15+, surpassing the South Australian (SA) average of 25.7% and the SA3 area average of 28.8%.
+Bachelor degrees are the most prevalent at 22.9%, followed by postgraduate qualifications at 9.3% and graduate diplomas at 1.5%.
+Vocational credentials are also prominent, with 25.6% of residents aged 15+ holding such qualifications – advanced diplomas at 8.7% and certificates at 16.9%.

 Frequently Asked Questions - Education